Super-Protocol/docs/docs/marketplace/guides/upload-comfyui.md

 ---
 id: "upload-comfyui"
-title: "How to Upload Your Model (ComfyUI)"
+title: "How to Upload a Model (ComfyUI)"
 slug: "/guides/upload-comfyui"
 sidebar_position: 5
 ---